grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 ## Blocks

-The following sub-blocks are supported:
+The following blocks are supported inside the definition of `prometheus.remote_write`:

 Hierarchy | Block | Description | Required
 --------- | ----- | ----------- | --------